iksi/KirbyTimeField/readme.md

-# Kirby custom time field
+# Kirby time field

-Custom time form field for kirby that doesn’t use selects.
+Better time field for kirby that doesn’t use selects but just a regular input field.

 ## Installation

-`git submodule add https://github.com/iksi/KirbyTimeField.git site/fields/time`
+`git submodule add https://github.com/iksi/kirby-time-field.git site/fields/time`
 Or place a `time` folder in `/site/fields` with the repository’s contents.

 ## Usage